plone/training/deployment/opsworks/intro.rst

 server requirements and resources to launch fully configured Amazon EC2 instances running Plone in a coordinated distributed manner.

-Amazon Opsworks does not provide the flexibility of Ansible deployments.
+Amazon Opsworks does not provide the flexibility of :term:`Ansible` deployments.
 It is tied to Amazon cloud infrastructure, and is only fully tested for servers running Ubuntu LTS.